 What makes you so sure about the idea that if you don't like yourself fat, you will love yourself when you are thin?
 Why do you think that if you are unhappy while missing things now, you are gonna be happy when you have them?
 We all have some forms of self-esteem, whether it is… Continue reading Love yourself: “I love me for me is not a slogan.”

-Smart advice of the day sisters: "If having love issues, never get more sad, get more beautiful instead!!
+Smart advice of the day, sisters: "If having love issues, never get sadder, get more beautiful instead!!
 And I don't mean only external beauty.
-I'm talking about spending that precious new free time on growing yourself and upgrading to your next best version; instead of on increasing your tears or feeding those useless self-pity … Continue reading ” Love yourself; the rest will come.”
+I'm talking about spending that precious new free time growing yourself and upgrading to your next best version; instead of increasing your tears or feeding those useless self-pity feelings.
+So you… Continue reading ” Love yourself; the rest will come.”

 Human relationships are based on agreements and commitments, despite other things, which are marked by the couple itself or the society, the law, religion, family and whatever institution you do follow, or are expected to follow.
 In the first instance if you are not clear on what you are committing to and second, if you… Continue reading Acknowledgment of receipt: “Forgiveness.”